TheKye/EcoMods/ColoredVehicles-EM/README.md

 You May not Redistribute this Modified version of this mod with Intent To Sell.

-You Must Include this Readme in all forks and not change the Credits Section
+You Must Include this Readme in all forks and not change the Credits OR License Section

 You May Redistribute a modified version of this mod so long as you don't charge for it.